For All School Stakeholders

 It is important to understand who makes up the school nutrition team and the general roles and responsibilities within the school nutrition program.
 This guide to building relationships with school nutrition staff is intended to help you decide when to approach school nutrition staff and which members of the staff to approach.

-It is important to inform parents about the Breakfast After the Bell program before it launches and engage them in the process.
+It is important to inform parents about the Breakfast After the Bell program before it launches and engages them in the process.
 Use PTA meetings, Back to School nights and other venues to talk to parents about the importance of breakfast and how the Breakfast After the Bell program will work.

 No Kid Hungry’s Breakfast FAQs for Parents is a customizable resource that answers those frequently asked questions that school nutrition directors and principals get from parents regarding Breakfast After the Bell.